Course details

 -

-This course must be registered with POWR 1213.
-No online or phone registration allowed on this section.
+Must be registered or completed POWR 1213 NO ONLINE OR PHONE registration allowed on this section.
 These are specialized courses which require application approval from the Power Engineering Program Assistant via EMAIL ONLY.
-To receive more detailed information and application instructions, send an email requesting information for this course to: BCIT_Assistant_PowerEngineering@bcit.ca Course material is purchased separately and can be ordered through the BCIT Bookstore: www.bcitbookstore.ca/distance Generate book list to view/order the required material.
+To receive more detailed information and application instructions, send an email requesting information for this course to: BCIT_Assistant_PowerEngineering@bcit.ca Course material is purchased separately and can be ordered through the BCIT Bookstore: www.bcitbookstore.ca/distance

 Status